-While dental health issues such as sensitive teeth and tooth decay may seem inconsequential now, they ultimately may worsen over time, in the process creating other health issues.
-Oral health is so important not only because it is relevant to the well-being of your teeth, but also because it affects the health of your entire body.
+While dental health issues, such as tooth decay and sensitive teeth, might seem inconsequential now, they ultimately may worsen over time, in the process creating other health issues.
+Oral health is so important not only because it is relevant to the well-being of your teeth, but also because it impacts the health of your entire body.
 To ensure oral health and avoid the common following dental problems, it's important that you take Preventative measures, both in and out of the dental office.

-Tooth decay, otherwise known as caries, is a preventable dental disease.
+Tooth decay, also known as caries, is a preventable dental disease.
 This type of damage occurs when bacteria in your mouth make acid, which ultimately eats away at your enamel.
-Your teeth and gums are constantly exposed to large amounts of sugars and starches from the food and drinks you consume.
+Your teeth and gums are constantly exposed to great amounts of sugars and starches from the food and drinks you consume.
 Carbohydrate-rich foods such as candy, cookies, and soft drinks leave deposits on your teeth.

-Your teeth naturally contract and expand when exposed to changing temperatures.
+Your teeth naturally contract and expand when they are exposed to changing temperatures.
 Over time, tooth enamel can wear down, teeth can develop microscopic cracks, and your gum line can recede, causing exposure to the interior part of the tooth.
-Hot and cold food and beverages can be painful to consume for people who experience this kind of damage to their teeth.
+Hot and cold food and beverages may be painful to consume for people who experience this kind of damage to their teeth.

 When food particles are left in your mouth and deteriorate, a buildup of plaque and bacteria can occur.
-This buildup of bacteria can cause bad breath.
-While certain foods, such as garlic or anchovies, may create temporary bad breath, consistent bad breath may be a sign of gum disease or another dental problem.
+This buildup of bacteria may cause bad breath.
+While certain foods, such as garlic or anchovies, also can create temporary bad breath, consistent bad breath may be a sign of gum disease or another dental problem.

 Please use this form to contact us.
 We will get back to you as soon as possible.